dkweiss31/dkweiss31.github.io/_pages/about.md

 symmetric nonneutral plasmas in a Paul trap,” [Phys.
 Lett.
 A 381, 3441 (2017)](https://www.sciencedirect.com/science/article/abs/pii/S037596011730840X) [arXiv](https://arxiv.org/abs/1708.03339)
 9. **D. K. Weiss**, Y.S.
 Nam and R. Blumel, “Lifetimes of metastable ion clouds in a Paul trap: power-law scaling,” [Phys.
 Rev. A 93, 043424 (2016)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.043424) [arXiv](https://arxiv.org/abs/1512.02534)

+# Open-source code

+**qontrol**: Quantum optimal control based on dynamiqs, diffrax and JAX.
+You can find the package on [github](https://github.com/dkweiss31/qontrol) and the documentation [here](https://dkweiss.net/qontrol/).

+**floquet**: Floquet simulations on quantum systems to identify nonlinear resonances (relevant for qubit readout or identifying parasitic processes when driving your quantum system parametrically).
+You can find the package on [github](https://github.com/dkweiss31/floquet) and the documentation [here](https://dkweiss.net/floquet/)